 - Bulging tissue through the surgical cut.
 This is called an incisional hernia.

 - The edges of your intestines that are sewn or stapled together (anastomosis) may come open.
 This may cause life-threatening problems.

-- Bowel obstruction may occur later from adhesions caused by the surgery
+- Blockage of the intestine may occur later from adhesions caused by the surgery.

 Before the Procedure

 Tell your surgeon:

 - If you are or could be pregnant

 - What medicines you are taking, even medicines, supplements, or herbs you bought without a prescription

 During the days before your surgery:

 - You may be asked to stop taking drugs that make it hard for your blood to clot.
 Some of these are aspirin, ibuprofen (Advil, Motrin), vitamin E, warfarin (Coumadin), and clopidogrel (Plavix).